Endo Health profit beats Street on strong anesthetic sales

-(Reuters) - Endo Health Solutions Inc’s (ENDP.O) quarterly profit beat analysts’ expectations on strong sales of its anesthetic and generic drugs.
+Aug 7 (Reuters) - Endo Health Solutions Inc’s quarterly profit beat analysts’ expectations on strong sales of its anesthetic and generic drugs.

 Generic drug sales increased 20 percent, while sales of the company’s anesthetic Lidoderm jumped 16 percent in the second quarter.
 Total revenue rose 29 percent to $785 million.